How to FedEx Create a Label: 2026 Step-by-Step Guide

 For online sellers fulfilling dozens or hundreds of orders, creating labels one by one isn’t practical.
 Bulk shipping label creation allows you to generate many labels in a single batch.
 You can typically upload a CSV file with your order data, and the software will process all the labels simultaneously.
 This drastically reduces manual processing time and minimizes errors.
 For very high volume shippers, FedEx even offers a service where they will print and deliver batches of labels directly to your distribution center.

-Connecting Your E-commerce Store for Automated Label Creation
+Connecting Your E commerce Store for Automated Label Creation

-The ultimate time saver is connecting your e-commerce store (like Shopify, Etsy, or eBay) directly to a shipping software.
+The ultimate time saver is connecting your e commerce store (like Shopify, Etsy, or eBay) directly to shipping software.
 If you’re building your workflow, learn how shipping APIs connect stores and carriers to automate label creation.
 This integration automatically imports your order details, so you don’t have to copy and paste addresses.
 You can view all your orders in one place, apply shipping rules, and print all your labels in one click.
-This level of automation can cut fulfillment time by more than half and ensures accuracy by pulling data directly from the source.

 Shipping Large and International Items

 The process to FedEx create a label changes slightly when you’re dealing with international destinations or very large shipments.
 These require specific documentation to ensure they clear customs and are handled correctly.
-For a step-by-step overview, see our guide on how to ship internationally.
+For a step by step overview, see our guide on how to ship internationally.

 Creating an International Air Waybill (AWB)